loomio/loomio-docs/oric/src/for-success.md

 ### Time poll

-Use Loomio Time Poll to find the best time to meet and ask directors to respond.
+Use a time poll to find the best time to meet and ask directors to respond.
 It will enable them to also see other's availability and juggle their calendars if they can.

 ![](https://i.imgur.com/nYEg4xl.png)